-The Company has incurred losses and negative operating cash flows since Inception and had an accumulated deficit of \$56.8 million and \$22.5 million and working capital of \$334.3 million and \$43.4 million at September 30, 2019 and December 31, 2018, respectively.
+The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$88.3 million and \$73.0 million and working capital of \$305.0 million and \$319.0 million at March 31, 2020 and December 31, 2019, respectively.
 The Company is subject to those risks associated with any biopharmaceutical company that has substantial expenditures for development.
 There can be no assurance that the Company's development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees, advisors, consultants and vendors.

-The Company had cash and cash equivalents of \$343.8 million and \$45.6 million as of September 30, 2019 and December 31, 2018, respectively.
-In March 2019, the company received \$39.4 million in net proceeds from the issuance of the third tranche of Series A convertible preferred units and raised an aggregate of \$124.6 million of net proceeds from its Series B convertible preferred stock financing.
-In September 2019, the Company completed its IPO whereby the Company sold an aggregate of 10,350,000 shares of its common stock for aggregate net proceeds of approximately \$169.7 million.
-Based on the Company's cash and cash equivalents balance at September 30, 2019, management estimates that its cash and cash equivalents balance will enable it to meet operations expenses through at least twelve months after the date that the financial statements were available to be issued.
+The Company had cash and cash equivalents of \$311.1 million and \$327.7 million as of March 31, 2020 and December 31, 2019, respectively.
+Based on the Company's cash and cash equivalents balance at March 31, 2020, management estimates that its cash and cash equivalents balance will enable it to meet operating expenses through at least twelve months after the date that these financial statements were issued.